Terms & Conditions for the Ecare group of companies (trading as Curam).

 Company Number: 10741773

-References to “Curam”, “we”, “us” or “our” include the relevant group company providing services to you.
+References to “Curam”, “we”, “us” or “our” mean the relevant group company providing services to you, as applicable.

 Curam operates:

-The applicable model depends on the service selected and, in some cases, legal requirements.
+The applicable service model depends on the services selected and, in some cases, legal or regulatory requirements.

 3.1 Introductory (Unregulated) Model